-Logs Explorer is the standard way to investigate logs.
-Logs panels don't replace Logs Explorer; instead, they provide a way to view log entries in the same context as your metrics.
+The Logs Explorer is the standard way to investigate logs.
+Adding a logs panel widget to a dashboard won't change how you use the Logs Explorer.
+Because logs panel widgets can be added to custom dashboards, they provide a way to view your log entries in the same context as your metrics.

-Logs panels display log entries on rows with columns for severity, the timestamp, and a summary of the log entry.
+Logs panel widgets displays one log entry per row, with columns for severity, the timestamp, and a summary of the log entry.
 To view the JSON-formatted representation of a log entry, click the View log details button.
 The structure of each entry summary varies based on the log type.
 For example, the following picture shows two log entries:

 In the previous picture, the first log entry displays information about a service request.
 The summary shows information about the service, an email address, and a string-formatted version of the JSON structure for the entry.
 The second entry displays the results of a request, and shows only a sentence summarizing the action that occurred.